Mature Masculine

 Signs of the Space Cadet shadow:

-• We use spirituality to avoid practical responsibilities.
+• Using spirituality to avoid practical responsibilities

-• We dismiss worldly concerns as "unspiritual."
+• Dismissing worldly concerns as "unspiritual"

 Near Enemies of Spirituality

-Near enemies are false versions of a quality that look similar on the surface but come from a different place inside.
+Near enemies are false versions of a quality that look similar but come from a different place inside.

 Spiritual Bypassing Disguised as Transcendence

-• False version: Using spiritual ideas to avoid facing difficult emotions or situations.
+• False version: Using spiritual ideas to avoid facing difficult emotions or situations

-• True transcendence: Including and integrating all of life, including its difficulties.
+• True transcendence: Including and integrating all of life, including its difficulties

 Test: Does our spirituality help us face life or escape it?